Scott3142/python-programming/codelabs/getting-started.md

 There is an alternative method available for accessing the materials in this course, based around browser-based software [Repl.it](https://repl.it/~).
 This method will be useful if you don't particularly want or need to set up a local development environment, if you are having trouble installing Python or Atom, or you are on a Chromebook or device for which you don't have administrative rights.
 To begin this course, you will need to sign up for a [Github](https://github.com) account.

-**Note:** This feature is currently (as of October 2020) in beta, so may not work as expected.

-You can watch the video below to see the steps required to work on the exercises in Repl.it or read more about the process in the [Github documentation](https://classroom.github.com/help/student-experience-replit).

-replace-with-replit-video

-#### Testing your code in Repl.it

 You can test your code to see if it is correct before submitting the exercises back to Github.
 You can invoke and run the `pytest` library with the following command, directly inside Repl.it.

 ```
 python -m pytest
 ```

-We will cover testing in greater detail later in the notes ([see here](https://scott3142.uk/python-programming/codelabs/part-6/index.html?index=..%2F..index#2)), but if you are interested you can view the automated tests that are run in the `tests/` directory of the exercise repos.

-#### Known bugs and issues with Repl.it and Github integration

-The Repl.it integration with the exercises from this course is still in beta, so some features are not as slick or as user-friendly as one might like.
-The notes below describe some of the known issues and propose some workarounds.

-Repl's authorisation process is long winded and requires quite a bit of refreshing the page, exiting and coming back.
-Make sure you are signed into Repl.it with your Github account _before_ accepting the assignment.

-Sometimes the 'Work in Repl.it' button doesn't show up in the Github repository after it is created.
-You can manually force the link to show by clicking _update_ in the page that appears after you 'Accept this exercise on Google Classroom'.
-If this doesn't work, you can 'Import' your repository into Repl.it directly from Github following the instructions [here](https://blog.repl.it/github#:~:text=Now%20you%20can%20instantly%20run,to%20README%20files%20near%20you.).

 ### Programmers Write Source Code